Corruption in Mauritius: Murder and deaths of civil servants Kanakiah, Vythelingum and Boitieux

-Pravin Kanakiah, who worked as Procurement Officer at the Ministry of Finance, was found dead on the coastal region called La Roche Qui Pleure in Souillac in 11 December 2020 near Minister of Finance Renganaden Padayachy's mansion.
+Pravin Kanakiah, who worked as Procurement Officer at the Ministry of Finance, was found dead on the coastal region called La Roche Qui Pleure in Souillac on 11 December 2020, near Minister of Finance Renganaden Padayachy's mansion.
 During the night prior to the discovery of Kanakiah's corpse, fishermen witnessed seven men dump the body in the dark.
 There were signs of an assault all over his body.
-Both Soopramanien Kistnen and Pravin Kanakiah had been involved in the awarding of contracts to sympathisers of Jugnauth's party the MSM associated with the COVID-19 pandemic.
-His wife Reshmee confirmed that just before his disappearance, Kanakiah was about to make revelations about significant cases of financial malpractice within his department, and that he was about to be punitively transferred to the Ministry of Health.
-Sarah Boitieux, a civil servant working at the Prime Minister's Office (PMO), was found dead under suspicious circumstances in what appeared like a hanging from the handle of a cupboard in Helvetia in December 2020.
+Both Soopramanien Kistnen and Pravin Kanakiah had been involved in the awarding of contracts to sympathisers of Jugnauth's party, the MSM, associated with the COVID-19 pandemic.
+His wife Reshmee, confirmed that just before his disappearance, Kanakiah was about to make revelations about significant cases of financial malpractice within his department, and that he was about to be punitively transferred to the Ministry of Health.
+Sarah Boitieux, a civil servant working at the Prime Minister's Office (PMO), was found dead under suspicious circumstances in what appeared to be a hanging from the handle of a cupboard in Helvetia in December 2020.
 In mid-January 2021, the Secretary of the State Trading Corporation (STC), Deven Vythelingum, died after facing intense stress levels at work.
 He had a detailed understanding of all purchasing matters and contracts issued by the STC over several decades; his phone disappeared.

 Maudhoo & aquaculture permit

-In January 2021 Sulakshna Runjeet (representing Supam Export Ltd) wrote to Prime Minister Pravind Jugnauth to complain about the non-renewal of her aquaculture permit.
-Runjeet alleged that in 2020 the Fisheries Minister Sudhir Maudhoo had organised to send his neighbour and friend Kurrumchund (owner of Suchi Technologies) to coerce her company to pay "business protection money", otherwise her license would not be renewed.
-Under the modified arrangement proposed by Minister Maudhoo the firm Supam Export Ltd would have to operate under the new firm Suchi Technologies, thereby enabling the latter to collect commission through income earned by Runjeet's firm.
+In January 2021, Sulakshna Runjeet (representing Supam Export Ltd) wrote to Prime Minister Pravind Jugnauth to complain about the non-renewal of her aquaculture permit.
+Runjeet alleged that in 2020, the Fisheries Minister Sudhir Maudhoo had organised to send his neighbour and friend Kurrumchund (owner of Suchi Technologies) to coerce her company to pay "business protection money", otherwise her license would not be renewed.
+Under the modified arrangement proposed by Minister Maudhoo, the firm Supam Export Ltd would have to operate under the new firm Suchi Technologies, thereby enabling the latter to collect commission through income earned by Runjeet's firm.
 She requested further investigation by the ICAC and also called for Maudhoo's resignation.

 Pandora Papers

-Sattar Hajee Abdoula, the chairman of SBM Holdings which owns the State Bank of Mauritius, featured in the Pandora Papers published in October 2021 by the International Consortium of Investigative Journalists (ICIJ).
+Sattar Hajee Abdoula, the chairman of SBM Holdings, which owns the State Bank of Mauritius, featured in the Pandora Papers published in October 2021 by the International Consortium of Investigative Journalists (ICIJ).
 He is listed amongst the "business people".
-As the CEO of the Mauritian branch of Grant Thornton International Sattar Hajee Abdoula has also been the administrator of bankrupt airline carrier Air Mauritius.
-Between 2009 and 2011 Sattar Hajee Abdoula bought shares in Light Rise International (BVI) et Falcon Power Ltd (BVI), two companies incorporated in the British Virgin Islands.
+As the CEO of the Mauritian branch of Grant Thornton International, Sattar Hajee Abdoula has also been the administrator of bankrupt airline carrier Air Mauritius.
+Between 2009 and 2011, Sattar Hajee Abdoula bought shares in Light Rise International (BVI) and Falcon Power Ltd (BVI), two companies incorporated in the British Virgin Islands.
 Mauritian Yuvraj Thacoor was the original founder of Light Rise International since April 2009.
-In 2012 Regula Ltd, a structure created by the Deutsche Bank in the BVI, bought all of Thacoor's and Hajee Abdoula's shares in both Light Rise and Falcon Power.
-Following investigations in money laundering involving Regula Ltd the Deutsche Bank was eventually fined for €15 millions.
+In 2012, Regula Ltd, a structure created by the Deutsche Bank in the BVI, bought all of Thacoor's and Hajee Abdoula's shares in both Light Rise and Falcon Power.
+Following investigations into money laundering involving Regula Ltd, the Deutsche Bank was eventually fined €15 million.